chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

-It is perfectly acceptable to abandon such PRs (especially in favor of a cleaned up version of the code) when the git history becomes too large, so long as a link to the original PR is provided when the change is eventually merged.
+It is perfectly acceptable to abandon such PRs (especially in favor of a cleaned up version of the code) when the git history becomes too large, so long as a link to the original PR is provided when the change is eventually merged, to preserve the discussion.

 .. _reasonably sized: